The History of Search Engine Optimization (Google’s Origin Story)

 In developing an SEO strategy, website developers have also sometimes turned to what are known as “black hat” techniques.

-While “white hat” SEO techniques are conventional and ethical, “black hat” SEO practices are characterized by the somewhat unethical ways that they appeal to the algorithm itself, rather than the people who are searching.[30]
+While ‘white hat’ SEO techniques are conventional and ethical, the somewhat unethical ways ‘black hat’ SEO practices appeal to the algorithm itself, rather than to the people who are searching, characterize them.[30]

 According to Wodehouse, “In a way, it’s ‘cheating the system’ to get quick turnaround results.